RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

 - Buses:

-  - `Bus`: An electrical bus.
+  - `Bus`: A basic multi-phase electrical bus.

 - Branches:

   - `Line`: A line connects two buses.
-The parameters of the line are defined by a `LineParameters` object.
+The physical parameters of the line like its impedance are defined by a `LineParameters` object.
-  - `LineParameters`: This object defines the parameters of a line (model, impedance, etc.)
   - `Switch`: A basic switch element.
   - `Transformer`: A generic transformer.
-The parameters of the transformer are defined by a `TransformerParameters` object.
+The physical parameters of the transformer like its impedance and winding configuration are defined by a `TransformerParameters` object.
-  - `TransformerParameters`: This object defines the parameters of a transformer (model, windings, etc.)

 - Loads:

   The ZIP load model is available via the following classes:

   - `ImpedanceLoad`: A constant impedance (Z) load: $S = |V|^2 \times \overline{Z}$, $|S|$ is proportional to $|V|^2$.